-* Unnecessary interventions, because a scan can show specific results, people often seek the advice of varying health practitioners which can lead unnecessary treatments like surgical intervention for example.
-In many cases this is neither appropriate nor necessary as conservative care is often favourable over invasive interventions.
+* Unnecessary interventions: because a scan can show specific results, people often seek the advice of varying health practitioners which can lead to unnecessary treatments like surgical intervention, for example.
+In many cases, this is neither appropriate nor necessary as conservative care is often favourable over invasive interventions.

 So how do we diagnose your back pain?

 This is sometimes not so clear cut either.
-An experienced physiotherapist will gain a comprehensive history of your mechanism of injury, what aggravates your pain, where you feel pain and or altered sensation and its severity, as well as any history of relevant injuries and broader health contributing factors.
+An experienced physiotherapist will gain a comprehensive history of your mechanism of injury, what aggravates your pain, where you feel pain and/or altered sensation and its severity, as well as any history of relevant injuries and broader health contributing factors.
 We then use this information to list likely contributing structures to your low back pain.
-The clinician will then take you through a selection of tests in varying positions to assist in ruling in and out differing diagnosis.
-This then helps scope the treatment modalities, and exercises you can perform and ultimately guides diagnosis.
+The clinician will then take you through a selection of tests in varying positions to assist in ruling in and out different diagnoses.
+This then helps scope the treatment modalities, and exercises you can perform, and ultimately guides diagnosis.

 When do we scan for back pain?

 There are many reasons why we may scan your back.
 These include when we suspect sinister pathology like fractures, severe unremitting pain, complex neurological deficits, suspected cauda equina injury among other conditions.
 It is usually the experienced physiotherapist, who has your best intentions at heart, who will guide you on whether or not you require further investigation.

 For those who are interested in learning more about different low back pain conditions here is an interesting blog written by my colleague James which highlights nicely three classifications of back pain.